 - Serve hot.

-- To make the dal oil-free, sputter the mustard seeds and saute curry leaves and green peppers in a dry pan.
+- To make the dal oil-free, sputter the mustard seeds and sauté curry leaves and green peppers in a dry pan.
 Then add tomatoes and proceed.

-- Reheat: Reheat dal in microwave or stovetop.
-Dal tends to thicken as it stands, so add more water if necessary to thin out.
+Leftovers can be refrigerated for up to four days.
+Freeze the dal in a freezer-safe container for up to four months.
+Reheat in microwave or stovetop.
+Dal tends to thicken as it stands, so add more water if necessary.
 Add more salt if needed.

-Katy
+Katy says

 This was great.
 The mustard seeds gave a totally different taste to zucchini, which I can get tired of in the summer.
 I used half curry leaves and half bay leaves because the curry leaves alone can be too strong for me.
 Definitely will make again

-in2insight
+in2insight says

 Looks like an awesome recipe and am making it now.